Zamac Rot

 Sometimes the process stops there, but I’ve seen models actually fall apart with time.

 The only solution would be to replace it.
 However, a proper silver M3 GTR is really hard to come by.
 Minichamps offers the model in a few colors, and they’re very easy to find.
 Nonetheless, since BMW produced the real car only in silver, Minichamps’ models are all wrong.
-So unless I find a new Kyosho in good condition (very rare), or some other brand issues the car in 1:43, I can’t replace it.
+So unless I find a new Kyosho in good condition (very rare), or some other brand issues the car in 1:43, I’m stuck with this one bubbling up.

 Boogers 😖.